AVADOLearning/moodle-componentmgr/README.md

   up correctly.
 * Stop using the crappy JSON library and use Symfony's serialisers instead.
   This should simplify error handling considerably.
+* Consider adding an alternative syntax to specify arbitrary version formats that might be exposed by the underlying component source.
+* Check response statuses from HTTP requests and handle failures; we probably need a new exception type for transient failures.

 ## Troubleshooting